nelabdiel/nelabdiel/README.md

 M.Sc., Artificial Intelligence

 **University of Cambridge**, Cambridge, UK
-M.St., Artificial Intelligence Ethics and Society
+M.St., Artificial Intelligence Ethics and Society, *with Distinction*
 Thesis: To Bot or Not To Bot: The Duality of Humanized Interfaces and Dehumanized Decisions

 **University of Northern Iowa**, Cedar Falls, IA